-For instance, a wedding shop usually receives most of their sales during the summer months when weddings are in full swing, but during the winter they struggle.
-One shop decided to offer a payment plan through which customers could start shopping in the winter, and pay a little throughout the months leading up to the wedding, rather than paying all at once.
+For instance, a wedding shop usually receives most of its sales during the summer months when weddings are in full swing, but during the winter they struggle.
+One shop decided to offer a payment plan through which customers could start shopping in the winter and pay a little throughout the months leading up to the wedding, rather than paying all at once.

 This plan worked because it helped customers by giving them manageable monthly payments, and it helped the company by bringing in cash during an otherwise slow time of year.
 In fact, customers were so happy that they often referred the shop to others, and the business saw a nearly 400 percent increase in total sales.

 Along with subscription plans, consider other payment options that are currently popular amongst shoppers like ApplePay or PayPal.
 These options allow customers to conveniently purchase your products or services electronically and more seamlessly at times.

 7. Maintain voice, tone, and language at every touchpoint